d12frosted/elpa-mirror/gnu/corfu-readme.txt

 1. Introduction
 2. Features
 3. Installation and Configuration
 ..
+1. Completing with Corfu in the minibuffer
+..
+2. Completing with Corfu in the Shell or Eshell
-1. TAB-and-Go completion
+..
+3. TAB-and-Go completion
 4. Key bindings
 5. Complementary packages
+6. Alternatives
-6. Caveats
+7. Caveats
-7. Contributions
+8. Contributions